finopsfoundation/framework/_capabilities/manage-commitment-based-discounts.md

 * Purchasing commitments that deliver more than 10% return on investment
 * Mitigate risk by purchasing commitments with a break-even within 9 months
 * Analysis and management is done centrally using a holistic view of the organization's cloud estate and not at each individual cloud sub-account level
-* Analysis for making commitment purchases is supplemented with planned workload capacity changes
+* Analysis for making commitment purchases is supplemented with planned infrastructure and/or workload capacity changes
 * Committment purchases are spread over the year to allow for flexibility by always have some % of commitments expiring; this enables re-evaluation of commitment levels at regular intervals informed by forecasted future usage
+* Analysis and purchase decisions for commitments are made in the context of any negotiated commercial discounts offered to enterprises by the cloud service provider in exchange for overall cloud spend